sxhxliang/frpx/README.md

 - **Random Load Balancing**: The server randomly selects one of the available clients to handle each incoming public request, distributing the load evenly.
 - **Simple Protocol**: Communication between the server and clients is handled via a straightforward JSON-based command protocol over TCP.
 - **Authentication**: Clients must authenticate with the server using email/password or a token before registering.
+- **Heartbeat Monitoring**: Clients periodically send heartbeat signals to the server to indicate they are still active.
+- **System Information Reporting**: Clients periodically report system metrics (CPU, memory, and disk usage) to the server.

 ## Architecture